Even Worse Than the Last Time

 The Killing Floor:

-We get a two-fer from the coroner drivers at the start of the movie, with disrepsecting the dead on top or one of the ambulance drivers wanting to have sex with a dead girl.
+We get a two-fer from the coroner drivers at the start of the movie, with disrespecting the dead on top or one of the ambulance drivers wanting to have sex with a dead girl.
 Icky, to say the least.

 The two drivers get their comeuppance quickly when they crash into a cow in the middle of the road (although the physics of the crash itself are off when you watch it, looking less like they hit an animal than just a concrete road divider).
-The driver dies on impact while the guy in the pasenger seat gets to wait for Michael to crawl out of the van before getting his head lopped off.
+The driver dies on impact while the guy in the passenger seat gets to wait for Michael to crawl out of the van before getting his head lopped off.

 Final Body Count:

 Twenty.
 Both drivers of the ambulance (although technically one of them died because of his own stupidity and not from Michael), two nurses, a security guard, seven yokels, two Halloween partiers, a cop, two of Laurie's friends, and Loomis, plus Michael and Laurie (since this didn't get a sequel I think we can count them both as dead).
-Although, honestly, it's hard to know how many of these count since some of them may have been part of a dream squence.
+Although, honestly, it's hard to know how many of these count since some of them may have been part of a dream sequence.
 Plus there's a whole pile of bodies at the hospital early in the film that just doesn't make any sense in context and maybe have been part of the dream sequence, if it was a dream sequence.
 This movie is a mess.

 Note, the version that was watched for the review was the Director's Cut.
 Apparently the theatrical version has a different ending where Laurie doesn't die, leaving open the possibility of a third film (which, thankfully, we were spared).